 In early summer high water season means rushing rivers and creeks across Ontario’s Highlands.
 Take a hike to drink in the sight of nature’s impressive display of waterfalls, rapids, and swiftly flowing creeks.

 This lesser-known gem isn’t all that far of a hike, but you won’t mind how short the walk is when you get to the view – two waterfalls, an upper and lower, that are about three feet high and roughly 150 feet across the entire width of the Crowe River.

 Getting There: Park your car at the end of Callaghan Rapids Road and take one of the paths that leads to the river.
 Follow the river until you reach the falls.

 Refuel: You won’t leave the Iron Grille in Marmora hungry, that’s for sure.
-Settle in on their outdoor patio for a refreshing brew and a hearty meal.
+Pick up your meal to go or if restrictions allow, settle in on their outdoor patio for a refreshing brew and a hearty meal.